syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 # Integrating the Apptentive Cordova SDK Plugin

-This document will show you how to integrate the Apptentive Cordova SDK Plugin into your app, configure it, and test to make sure it's working properly.
-Each section lists the minimum necessary configuration, as well as optional steps.
+This document will show you how to integrate the Apptentive Cordova SDK Plugin into your existing Cordova app, configure it, and test to make sure it's working properly.

-# Requirements

-## Supported platforms
+## Supported Platforms

 This Cordova Plugin wraps our native SDKs.
 The complete descriptions for the features contained in our SDKs are located here: